 Prior to the competition, you will be sent a hardcopy of each of the four (CAT) or five (AMC) papers and an answer sheet.
 In an emergency, these could be photocopied.
 Alternatively, it may be possible to arrange a late sitting if you think the problem is of a temporary nature.
 When connectivity is restored, you can email us at email@example.com (CAT) or firstname.lastname@example.org (AMC) for PDF copies of the papers for printing.

 4. Can we have some students do the online competition and others do paper version?

 Yes, schools can have a mixture of online and paper.
 You specify how many of each when registering for the competition.
 As noted above, it is preferable that all students sitting a particular division of the contest do so at the same time, or in two immediately consecutive sessions.

-5. Are we as organizers expected to provide computers and supervise the students, or can the students take the AMC/CAT at their convenience on their personal devices?
+5. Are we as organisers expected to provide computers and supervise the students, or can the students take the CAT/AMC at their convenience on their personal devices?

 The competition must be done under examination conditions in the school within the specified time frame.
 Students may use their own devices if this is permitted by the school.